hexxone/TeleJelly/TeleJelly/docs/download-manager/10-overview-and-workflow.md

 ## What the feature does

-The download manager turns a Telegram command into a managed media acquisition pipeline:
+The download manager turns a Telegram command into a guided download workflow:

 1. A user starts an automated download with `/autodownload <imdb_id>`.
 2. The plugin resolves metadata from the IMDb/TMDb side.